akauppi/firebase-jest-testing/package/Writing tests.md

 ## Testing Security Rules

 For testing security rules, the library provides an *immutable* way of testing Firestore operations.
 This means your test data is not modified - you merely get the information whether it *would* be modified, by such operation and authentication.

+The tests are run in a separate Firebase app (`rules-test`), to not overlap with other use of the emulator.

-Because of this, the tests can now be written in a simpler way, since you don't have to worry about state.
+Because of these implementation details, the tests can now be written in a simpler way, since you don't have to worry about state.

 ```
-import { dbAuth } from 'firebase-jest-testing/firestoreReadOnly'
+import { collection } from 'firebase-jest-testing/firestoreRules'
 ```

->Note: The operations are not *really* read-only because the Firestore interface doesn't support it.
-What we do is revert the operations if they succeed, and serialize the access so that they become atomic.
-This allows one to run Jest rules tests in parallel, if needed.
+The API is fashioned after the upcoming [modular `firebase-admin` Node.js SDK](https://modular-admin.web.app/get-started/quick-start).
+It is, however, completely unattached.

+### `collection`

-`dbAuth` provides a `firebase.firestore.Firestore` -like interface (not the full thing!) that can be used to get a collection handle:
+`collection` is a `CollectionRef` -like interface (not the full thing!):

 ```
 {
   collection: collectionPath => {
-    as: string|null => firebase.firestore.CollectionReference -like
+    as: string|null => _: CollectionReference -like
   }
 }
 ```